-This Leopard Spot Shino Does NOT work if it's sprayed on.
+NOTE: This Leopard Spot Shino Does NOT work if it's sprayed on.

-Wadding The Feet: With a "Dipping" Shino the soda ash seeps into the body of the bisque and, even though you've wiped the foot off, it will still come thru the bisque and stick to the shelf.
+Wadding The Feet: With a "Dipping" Shino the soda ash seeps into the body of the bisque and, even though you've wiped off the foot, it will still come thru the bisque and stick to the shelf.
 It's best to Wad your feet like when firing in Wood Fire or Soda Firing.
 Any good wadding formula will work.
 And, we sell Wadding on this website.
 The page also includes instructions for Wadding your work.

 Loading and Firing Instructions: Fired in cone 10 reduction.
 Fire this Shino in a normal reduction atmosphere.

-2) Don't load your Leopard Spot Pots next to the outer part of the shelves near the burner side.
+2) Do Not load your Leopard Spot Pots next to the outer part of the shelves near the burner side.
 Loading them toward the center and up the front of the kiln are good places for your Leopard Spot Pots.
 Be sure to take notes as to where your kiln gives you the best results.
 Each kiln fires differently.
 And, each Potter fires their reduction a little different.